 Step 4: Start Ripping Protected DVDs on macOS.

-Click "RUN" to start removing protections and decrypt the protected DVD movie on Mac for free.
-You can view the conversion progress and cancel the converting process at any time.
+Click "RUN" to start removing protections and copying copyright-protected DVD movie on Mac for free.
+You can view the conversion progress and cancel it at any time.

-Note: If the free DVD ripper failed to rip an encrypted DVD, check the Safe Mode box on the right lower part of the interface and try again.
+Note: If the free protected DVD copy software failed to rip an encrypted DVD, check the Safe Mode box on the lower right part of the interface and try again.
 The feature is specially designed to rip DVDs with tough copy protections.

 [Video] Learn how to rip copy-protected DVDs on Mac

-Rip Protected DVD on macOS without Limits?
-Try MacX DVD Ripper Pro!
+Rip Protected DVDs on macOS without Limits - Try MacX DVD Ripper Pro!

 Have more intractable DVDs (new and 99-title DVDs, damaged & unplayable DVDs) and would like to rip protected DVDs on Mac to more formats?
 Try MacX DVD Ripper Pro.
 It's competent to:

-- Rip protected DVD on Mac within 5 mins, accelerated by Intel, AMD, and Nvidia GPU acceleration tech;
+- Rip protected DVDs on Mac within 5 minutes, accelerated by Intel, AMD, and Nvidia GPU acceleration technology;

-- Backup encrypted DVDs in 4 modes: copy protected DVD to DVD ISO image with 100% original data, copy main/full title in MPEG-2, and rip DVD to MKV with all tracks.
+- Backup copyrighted DVDs in 4 modes: copy protected DVDs to DVD ISO image with 100% original data, copy main/full title in MPEG-2, and rip DVD to MKV with all tracks.

-- No protected DVD ripping problems like DVD won't read, can't identify the right title, won't finish full movie rip, the output audio/video out of sync, get stuck at x% of the ripping, no sound, etc. that other programs may have when dealing with tough discs or new movies.
+- There are No protected DVD ripping problems like the DVD won't read, it can't identify the right title, it won't finish the full movie rip, the output audio/video are out of sync, it gets stuck at x% of the ripping, there is no sound, etc. that other programs may have when dealing with tough discs or new movies.

 Handbrake itself doesn't support DVD protections.
-But with Handbrake libdvdcss, it will turn into a free protected DVD ripper for Mac and convert encrypted discs into MP4, MKV, or WebM.
-You can also find presets for 1080P, 4K 2160P, VP8, iPhone, iPad, Android, Windows phones & tablets.
-There are a lot of filters and options to adjust the video settings and customize the DVD ripping.
+But with Handbrake libdvdcss, it will turn into a free protected DVD ripper for Mac and convert copyrighted DVDs into MP4, MKV, or WebM.
+You can also find presets for 1080P, 4K 2160P, VP8, iPhone, iPad, Android, and Windows phones & tablets.
+There are a lot of filters and options to adjust the video settings and customize the protected DVD copying.

-Note: Handbrake with libdvdcss can only rip DVDs protected by CSS or Region Code.
-It can't rip protected DVDs from Disney, Paramount, Sony, etc. The latest Handbrake 1.5.1 supports Apple Silicon-based Macs and is available in 64-bit only.
+Note: Handbrake with libdvdcss can only rip DVDs protected by CSS or region codes.
+It can't rip protected DVDs from Disney, Paramount, Sony, etc. Handbrake 1.5.1 supports Apple Silicon-based Macs and is only available in 64-bit.